Hosseinadeli/OCRA/README.md

 -------------------------------------------------------------------------------------------------------

 ## The Street View House Numbers Dataset
-This Street View House Numbers (SVHN) dataset includes real-world examples of house numbers.
-Each image can have from 1 to 5 objects.
-This tests OCRA on both its applicability to more complex real-world stimuli and also on handling a varying number of objects in an image with duplicates.

-The dataset includes train, test, and extra datasets.
-We combined the train and extra set to create a bigger training size and also converted the images to grayscale following Ba et al. (2015).

-We made two small changed to the model for this task.
-First, we increased the number of convolutional filters in the backbone from 32 to 64 in each of the two layers.
-Second, we added a readout layer to predict the digits in a sequence based on the capsule lengths as the model makes its pass across the image.
-The resulting model had 5.1 Mil parameters.

 We train the model to "read" the digits from left to right by having the order of the predicted sequence match the ground truth from left to right.
-We allow the model to make 12 glimpses, with the first two not being constrained and the capsule length from every following two glimpses will be read out for the output digit (e.g. the capsule lengths from the 3rd and 4th glimpses are read out to predict digit number 1; the left-most digit).
+We allow the model to make 12 glimpses, with the first two not being constrained and the capsule length from every following two glimpses will be read out for the output digit (e.g. the capsule lengths from the 3rd and 4th glimpses are read out to predict digit number 1; the left-most digit and so on).
 Below are sample behaviors from our model.

 The top five rows show the original images, and the bottom five rows show the reconstructions